S. 2938: Artificial Intelligence Risk Evaluation Act of 2025

 Who benefits from S. 2938?

-They would gain a formal federal system inside the Department of Energy to test high-end AI for risks like weaponization by foreign adversaries or foreign terrorist organizations, threats to critical infrastructure, and loss-of-control scenarios.
+They would get a formal federal program for testing the most powerful AI against risks the bill names directly — weaponization by foreign adversaries or terrorist organizations, threats to critical infrastructure, and loss-of-control scenarios.

-The bill explicitly treats significant erosion of labor markets and economic competition as part of an "adverse AI incident," meaning these harms must be evaluated rather than ignored.
+The bill counts significant erosion of labor markets and economic competition as an "adverse AI incident," which means the program has to evaluate those harms, not just safety failures.

 Congress

-Lawmakers would receive a detailed permanent framework plan within 360 days after enactment and then at least annual updates for the life of the program, giving them a regular stream of oversight information for up to 7 years unless the program is renewed.
+Lawmakers would receive a detailed oversight framework within 360 days and at least yearly updates for the life of the program, giving them a steady stream of empirical data on frontier AI for up to 7 years.

 Who is affected by S. 2938?